elastic/integrations/packages/checkpoint_harmony_endpoint/docs/README.md

 | data_stream.type | Data stream type. | constant_keyword |
 | input.type | Input type | keyword |

+A range of ECS fields are also exported.
+They are described in the ECS documentation.(https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html)

 ### Forensics
 This is `Forensics` dataset.